 However, it is advisable that employers do comply with the code and can demonstrate this compliance because if a matter progresses to an employment tribunal, the tribunal will take into consideration whether both the employer and the employee complied with the code.
 If an employee wins their case, and the employer has failed to comply with the code, the damages awarded to the employee can be increased by up to 25%.

-As well as the code, the employer should review its internal grievance procedure (if one exists).
+As well as the ACAS code, the employer should review its internal grievance procedure (if one exists, again, we would recommend employers have a documented procedure).
 It is important to comply with any internal processes to avoid an employee becoming further aggrieved (i.e. because the employer is not complying with its own rules).

 Raising a grievance